Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Additional Numerical Results with Real Customer Transaction Data

 \subsection{Results for randomized tree sampling}

 In this additional experiment, we compare the randomized tree sampling approach from Section~\ref{subsec:estimation_by_sampling_approach} against the heuristic column generation approach.
-We test both approaches on the IRI data set, using the transaction-based $k$-fold cross-validation scheme in Section~\ref{subsec:experiment_IRI_trans}.
 We test values of the depth $d$ in $\{3,4,5,6,7\}$ and we test different values of the number of sampled trees $K$ from the set $\{100, 200, 500, 1000, 2000\}$.
 For both the heuristic column generation and the randomized tree sampling approaches, we warm start them using the independent demand model (as in Figure~\ref{fig:independent_demand_model}).
-For the randomized tree sampling approach, the base collection of trees $F$ is specified as the set of all trees of depth $d$, and the distribution $\xib$ is chosen as the uniform distribution over $F$.
+For the heuristic column generation approach, the value $d$ is used as the depth limit for the top-down induction procedure (Algorithm~\ref{alg:TDI}).
+For the randomized tree sampling approach, the base collection of trees $F$ is specified as the set of all balanced trees of depth $d$ that satisfy Requirements 1-3, and the distribution $\xib$ is chosen as the uniform distribution over $F$.